 The free man speaks

-Once again Buddha shows us that it is all a matter of our doing–discipline, practice, understanding, and liberation.
+These are the words of one who has truly attained.
+Once again Buddha shows us that it is all a matter of our doing: discipline, practice, understanding and liberation.
 Certainly we all have temporary teachers–including Buddha through his recorded teachings–but ultimately it is our own application and our own experience and insight that free us.
-Teachers are like highway signs; they point out the way to go, but do not take us a single inch–we go on our own.
+Teachers are like highway signs; they point out the way to go, but do not take us a single inch; we go on our own.
 We are self-taught in the sense that we made the effort on our own and therefore reap the effects on our own.
 Spiritual self-sufficiency is an absolute requirement, for dependence is delusion and destruction.

 Thanissaro Bhikkhu: “The gift of Dharma conquers all gifts; the taste of Dharma [conquers], all tastes; a delight in Dharma [conquers], all delights; the ending of craving, all suffering and stress.”